-The amendments propose to concentrate multi-family residential uses in Centers and adjacent areas with multi-family zoning where the predominant CNEL standard is 60 dBA.
+The amendments propose to concentrate multi-family residential uses in Centers and adjacent areas with multifamily zoning where the predominant CNEL standard is 60 dBA.
 Based on TRPA threshold evaluation monitoring (TRPA, 2019) for mixed-use land use areas (with an assigned CNEL standard of 60) and high density residential areas (55 CNEL standard), each area meets threshold targets and therefore would not expose new residents to noise levels that exceed standards.
 The 2019 threshold report states that average noise levels across all monitored commercial, tourist, and high density residential areas are well within the threshold standard.

 As discussed above, no significant noise-related impacts are anticipated.
 Noise: Current and historic status of the noise standards can be found at the links above.

-All responses are identified as "no impact" but would be determined at the project level, each of which must make project-related findings to ensure that there are no impacts related to noise or vibration.
+All responses are "no impact" or would be determined at the project level, each of which must make projectrelated findings to ensure that there are no impacts related to noise or vibration.

-7. Light and Glare (TRPA Checklist Questions) r) ion ient Wi Will the proposal: No No, with mitigation Data insufficient a.
+7. 7.
+Light and Glare (TRPA Checklist Questions) h ion ient Wi Will the proposal: No No, with mitigatior Data insufficient a.
 Include new or modified sources of exterior lighting? \boxtimes b.
 Create new illumination which is more substantial than other lighting, if any, within the surrounding area? \boxtimes c.
 Cause light from exterior sources to be cast off -site or onto public lands? \boxtimes d.
-Create new sources of glare through the siting of the improvements or through the use of reflective materials? \boxtimes A esthetics - Light and Glare (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
+Create new sources of glare through the siting of the improvements or through the use of reflective materials? \boxtimes

+Ae esthetics - Light and Glare (CEQA Checklist Questions) Potentially Significant LTS with Mitigation LTS Impact No Impact 1.
 Create a new source of substantial light or glare, which would adversely affect day or nighttime views in the area?
-(CEQA Id) \boxtimes Dis scussion TR PA Questions 7.a-7.d: sta me of these responses are "no" because specific, potential impacts would be determined ge of review, project-specific impacts are not known, and the existing Code requirem easures required by the amendments, would preclude significant, unmitigated, projecte. ents, a long wi th the
+(CEQA Id) \boxtimes

+TRPA Questions 7.a-7.d: